thierbig/hrcom-crud-app/README.md

 ## Description

 The HRCom Crud App is a simple application that handles real-life events.
-It was coded just under 4 hours.
+It was coded within just under 4 hours.
 Users can create and list events through a user-friendly interface.
 The backend is built with Express and serves as a REST API, while the frontend is developed using React Vite.
 It's a CRUD application, but with only Create and Read operations implemented.

 The application also includes a suite of tests built with Jest.